BradDenver/Preen/readme.md

 `preen --verbose`

 You can also add a directory flag to override bower's default directory (or the one set in .bowerrc).
 This can be useful when using preen as part of your build pipeline.
 Example: `preen --directory ./tmp/path/to/bower/root`

+Using `preen --cwd ./path/to/project` you can set another workung directory than the one where you started this script from.
+This is useful for automating tasks and run preen from a parent folder. (i.e. this option works similar to Bowers `cwd` option.)

 ##Grunt Task
 while preen can be run via the command line it is well suited to running as a [grunt task](https://github.com/braddenver/grunt-preen)